 That aside, people forget that smoking isn’t just about infusing a generic smoky flavor to foods.
 It’s also about adding an alluring hue to the food to engage all five senses.
 You need to pick, choose, and blend your woods the same way you would your spices, and there’s a way to do it.

-In this guide, you'll learn everything you need to know about how to choose the right wood for your smoker and the ultimate smoking wood chart every true barbecue aficionado needs to master.
+In this guide, you'll learn everything you need to know about how to choose the right wood for your BBQ smoker and the ultimate smoking wood chart every true barbecue aficionado needs to master.

-Choosing Wood for Your Smoker 101: Know Your Wood
+Choosing Wood For Your Smoker 101: Know Your Wood

 There’s that pesky tree in the backyard you’ve always wanted to get rid of.
 Now that spring's rolling in and you’re ready to bust out the smoker; you’ve found the perfect reason to chop it down.

 What a great way to kill two birds with one stone – get rid of the tree and keep your smoker well-fed for a while to come.
 It’s absolutely genius, right?
 Well, no – it’s not.

 Some woods are not meant for smoking food.
 You should stay away from resinous wood species like cedar, pine, and essentially any type of softwood.
 The resin they produce will render your food inedible if you use them in your smoker.

 You also need to allow your wood to season before you light it up.
 Dry it out in the sun for at least a month before you pop it in the smoker.

 Oh, and one more thing.
 It’s a rookie mistake to soak your wood before you toss it on the coals.
 Some people believe that doing this produces more smoke.
 However, the "smoke" they're observing is water evaporating.
 So it’ll take a while before the actual smoky aroma of the wood chips begins to work its magic on your food.

 Smoking Wood Chart